planetruby/quiz/017/README.md

-Note: For the test the xml document gets automatically reformatted and pretty printed in compact style with two-space indent so you do NOT have to worry about spaces, line breaks, quotes or indendation.
+Note: For the test the xml document gets automatically reformatted and pretty printed in compact style with two-space indent so you do NOT have to worry about spaces, line breaks, quotes or indentation.
 Reformatted example:

 ``` xml